sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/objection-modeling-1-many/README.md

 Some things to note:

 * Each key in the object that's returned from the method is what you want to name a relationship.
-In general, you should use the plural of the model if it's a `hasManyRelation` and the singular of the model if it's a `BelongsToOneRelation`, but you can name them anything you wish
+In general, you should use the plural of the model if it's a `hasManyRelation` and the singular of the model if it's a `BelongsToOneRelation`, but you can name them anything you wish.
 * The `Model` object has specific classes that define the type of relationship.
 The two relevant to 1:M relationships are:
   * `Model.HasManyRelation`, which should be used to reference the "many" side of a relationship
   * `Model.BelongsToOneRelation`, which should be used to reference the "one" side of a relationship
 * The `modelClass` property needs to reference the actual class of the model you're creating a relationship with, not just the name of it.
 The safest way to do this is by putting it in an external file and requiring directly into the property.
+* Putting the `require` statement in the `modelClass` itself helps resolve situations where two models depend on each other.

 ## Reading Related Records